2021 O’Donnell Award in Engineering: Guihua Yu, Ph.D.

 “Dr. Yu’s innovative research has harnessed the power of engineering at its smallest scale to solve some of the world’s largest problems,” said David E. Daniel, Ph.D.
 (NAE), 2021 TAMEST Board President.
 “We are honored to recognize Dr. Yu’s significant contributions to his field with the 2021 O’Donnell Award in Engineering.
 We look forward to see what world-changing solutions he will develop next.”

 Dr. Yu was honored at the 2021 O’Donnell Awards virtual ceremony on Wednesday, January 13 at 4 p.m.
-CT and will give a subsequent virtual talk on his groundbreaking research on February 10, 2021, at 11 a.m.
+CT and gave a subsequent virtual talk on his groundbreaking research on February 10, 2021, at 11 a.m.
 CT.
+Video of the presentation as well as Dr. Yu’s slides are available below.

 The Edith and Peter O’Donnell Awards annually recognize rising Texas researchers who are addressing the essential role that science and technology play in society, and whose work meets the highest standards of exemplary professional performance, creativity and resourcefulness.